Service Level Agreement

 11.11 Survival

-Notwithstanding any provisions contained herein to the contrary, the obligations of the parties under the provisions of clause 7 and 9 shall survive the determination of this agreement.
+Notwithstanding any provisions contained herein to the contrary, the obligations of the Parties under the provisions of clauses 7 and 9 shall survive the determination of this Agreement.

 Schedule A: Details of coverage